Modern slavery and human trafficking statement

 Organisational structure

-We are a provider of full-time claims handling services to insurers, their legal representatives and vehicle information suppliers.
+CMA provides full-time claims-handling services to insurers, their legal representatives and vehicle information suppliers.

-CMA is a body incorporated at Companies House and employs 16 paid staff with an annual of approximately #900,000 at year-end September 2017
+CMA is a body incorporated at Companies House and employs paid staff with an annual turnover of approximately £1 million.

 CMA is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.